chipembere/Psoriasis_patients_classifier/README.md

 # Psoriasis_patients_classifier

 Code used in the "__A gradient boosting decision tree forecaster for predicting Psoriasis PASI trajectories__ " research project.
 The provided scripts help load data, pre-processing, training, testing and plots results.
+This also includes scripts for Bayesian hyper-parameter search and a script to plot PASI trajectories.

 # Dependancies
 numpy